Timi-23/SuperStore-Sales-Analysis-Dashbord/README.md

-# SuperStore-Sales-Analysis-Dashbord
-I analyzed the Superstore sales data (2014–2017) using Excel to evaluate sales, profit, and performance across regions, segments, and product categories.
-The interactive dashboard highlights key trends, top contributors, and profit drivers.
+# SuperStore-Sales-Analysis-Dashboard (Interactive Dashboard creation using Microsoft Excel)
+## Project Objective
+This project aims to evaluate Superstore sales performance and profitability by region, segment, and product category, providing insights that support data-driven business decisions.